 Once your account has been verified, you can then make a deposit into CoinCorner.
 Once again, you can choose from a debit/credit card or Neteller deposit if you want to benefit from an instantly processed transaction.
 Otherwise, you can opt for a UK bank transfer, albeit, this will delay things.

 Step 4: Buy Bitcoin

-Once your CoinCorner account has been funded, it’s then just a case a buying Bitcoin.
+Once your CoinCorner account has been funded, it’s then just a case of buying Bitcoin.

 All you need to do is enter the amount you wish to purchase in GBP – ensuring that you meet the minimum of £5.
 Once you confirm the transaction, the Bitcoin will be available for withdrawal in your CoinCorner account.

 CoinCorner vs eToro

 We’ve explained in this CoinCorner Review 2021 that a platform is a great option for inexperienced investors buying Bitcoin for the first time.

 But, is it the best option in the market?